-Pietrzak R, Feder A, Singh R, et al. 2014.
-Trajectories of PTSD risk and resilience in World Trade Center responders: An 8 year
+Pietrzak RH, Feder A, Singh R, et al. 2014.
+Trajectories of PTSD risk and resilience in World Trade PAGE

-World Trade Center responders: An 8-year prospective cohort study.
+Center responders: An 8-year prospective cohort study.
 Psychological Medicine.
 44(1):205-219.

 BACKGROUND: Longitudinal symptoms of PTSD are often characterized by heterogeneous trajectories, which may have unique pre-, peri- and post-trauma risk and protective factors.
 To date, however, no study has evaluated the nature and determinants of predominant trajectories of PTSD symptoms in WTC responders.